Title 704 | Chapter 003 | Regulation 410REG

 A minimum of two (2) family visits per child per year.(5)

-A local school district shall assign professional staff, including but not limited to the lead teacher, to coordinate program operations pursuant to Section 6 (7) through (10) of this administrative regulation.
+A local school district shall assign professional staff, including the lead teacher, to coordinate program operations pursuant to Section 6 (7) through (10) of this administrative regulation.
 A lead teacher who has been assigned preschool coordination responsibilities pursuant to Section 6 (7) through (10) of this administrative regulation and who operates double sessions shall be considered to be going beyond responsibilities set out in subsection 4 of this section and shall provide services to a maximum of thirty-four (34) children total, within the adult-child ratio per classroom established in Section 6(5) of this administrative regulation.(6)

 A lead teacher shall participate in the required number of professional development days applicable to certified personnel in the local school district.
 A paraprofessional shall participate annually in a minimum of eighteen (18) hours of professional development.
 Professional development activities shall be related to the nature and needs of young children and their families, including those with special needs.
 Records shall be kept for all personnel documenting participation in professional development training.(7)